What is a Best Education Practice?

 Before implementing a best education practice, we must agree how to define them.
 In education, the phrase best education practice is used for a wide variety of activities and approaches that may or may not have been rigorously evaluated.
 Due to frequent use, the term is practically meaningless.
 A Google search for this phrase identified nearly over 363 million web pages.
 Adding the word definition to the previous search phrase helped slightly; Google identified 183 million web pages.

 Best Education Practices.
-The EOA Center defines Best Education Practices as the wide range of individual activities, policies, and programmatic approaches to achieve positive changes in student attitudes or academic behaviors.
+The EOA Clearinghouse defines Best Education Practices as the wide range of individual activities, policies, and programmatic approaches to achieve positive changes in student attitudes or academic behaviors.
 This umbrella term encompasses the following designations that differ on the level of evidence supporting desired student or institutional outcomes: promising, validated, and exemplary.

 - Promising education practice: Contains detailed information describing the practice and how to implement it.
 Data collection is in process, but rigorous evaluation has not yet been completed.